radondb/radondb-postgresql-operator/README.md

 ![Architecture](docs/images/operator.png)

-## Main Features
+## Key features

-* PostgreSQL Cluster Management
+🏠 PostgreSQL cluster management

-  * Create, Scale, Delete PostgreSQL clusters with smooth cluster management.
+  * Create, scale, and delete PostgreSQL clusters.
-  * Create new clusters from the existing clusters or backups with efficient data cloning.
+  * Create new clusters by cloning the existing clusters or backups.

-* High Availability
+👏 High availability

-  * Support for automated failover that backed by the distributed consensus based high-availability solution.
+  * Support automatic failover based on the distributed and consistent high-availability solution.
-  * Support for standby PostgreSQL clusters that work both within and across multiple Kubernetes clusters.
+  * Deploy backup PostgreSQL clusters across Kubernetes clusters.

-* Connection Pooling
+🎈 Connection pooling

-  Advanced connection pooling support using [pgBouncer](https://access.crunchydata.com/documentation/postgres-operator/v5/tutorial/connection-pooling/).
+  The advanced connection pooling supports using the open-source [pgBouncer](https://access.crunchydata.com/documentation/postgres-operator/v5/tutorial/connection-pooling/).

-* Advanced Replication
+🎂 Replication

-  Support for asynchronous or synchronous replication for workloads that are sensitive to losing transactions.
+  Support asynchronous and synchronous replication of workloads sensitive to loss of transactions.

-* Disaster Recovery
+🎯 Disaster recovery

-  Support for backups and restores that leverage the open source [pgBackRest](https://www.pgbackrest.org/) utility.
+  Support backup and restore based on the open-source [pgBackRest](https://www.pgbackrest.org/).

-* Monitoring
+🔔 Monitoring

-  Track the health of the PostgreSQL clusters using the open source [pgMonitor](https://github.com/CrunchyData/pgmonitor) library.
+  Track the health of the PostgreSQL clusters using the open-source [pgMonitor](https://github.com/CrunchyData/pgmonitor) library.

-* Backups
+* Backup

-  * Backup to local storage.
-You can also store backups in any object storage system that supports the S3 protocol, such as QingStor.
+  * Supports backup to local storage or the object storage that supports the S3 protocol like QingStor.
-  * Support for full, incremental, and differential backups as well as efficient delta restores.，
+  * Support full, incremental, and differential backups.
-  * Support for user-defined backup time.
+  * Support customizing backup time policies.

-## Included Components
+## Included components

-RadonDB PostgreSQL Operator include the following components:
+The following components are used by RadonDB PostgreSQL Operator:

 * [PostgreSQL](https://www.postgresql.org/)
 * [pgBouncer](http://pgbouncer.github.io/)
 * [pgMonitor](https://github.com/CrunchyData/pgmonitor)
 * [pgBackRest](https://www.pgbackrest.org/)

-In addition to the above, the geospatially enhanced PostgreSQL + PostGIS container adds the following components:
+In addition, the following two components are added to the PostgreSQL container:

 * [PostGIS](http://postgis.net/)
 * [pgRouting](https://pgrouting.org/)

-PostgreSQL Operator Monitoring include the following components:
+ The following components are used for PostgreSQL Operator monitoring:

 * [pgMonitor](https://github.com/CrunchyData/pgmonitor)
 * [Prometheus](https://github.com/prometheus/prometheus)